gotutiyan/gec-metrics/README.md

     weight_file=''  # It is required if no_weight=False
 ))
 ```
-You can generate a weight file via `gecmetrics-gen-goto-weight`.
+You can generate a weight file via `gecmetrics-gen-gotoscorer-weight`.
 The output is a JSON file.
 ```sh
 gecmetrics-gen-gotoscorer-weight \